QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 ---

 # Adding custom world types
-If your mod completely overhauls Minecraft's worldgen, you'll likely want to create a custom worldtype to offer users the option to use your worldgen or MC's vanilla worldgen.
+If your mod completely overhauls Minecraft's worldgen, you'll likely want to create a custom worldtype to offer users the option to use your worldgen or vanilla Minecraft's world generation.
 Now, what is a custom world type you may ask? *World types*, also called *world presets*, define world generation options for Minecraft worlds.
 They let you change the make-up of your Minecraft worlds by configuring how world generation behaves.

-Some examples of world types already built into MC are "Amplified", "Super Flat", "Single Biome", and "Large Biomes".
+Some examples of world types already built into Minecraft are "Amplified", "Super Flat", "Single Biome", and "Large Biomes".

 ## Specifying which dimensions your world type applies to